 The system must be installed when batteries are fully charged since this is when the electrolyte level is at its highest.
 Mine had been on charge for three weeks without use and were fully charged and full of water.

-Pipes are best cut with a small pipe cutter.The valves come pre-assembled in banks of three with their tubing and just snap into the batteries.
+Pipes are best cut with a small pipe cutter.The valves come pre-assembled in banks of three, with their tubing and they just snap into the batteries.
 All I had to do was inter-connect each set with the tubing supplied to form a string, I used a pipe cutter that produces a clean straight cut in the pipe with no burred edges.
-The tubing is then just pushed over the barbs to join it to the next bank of valves and the end valve in the run is capped off with a plug.
+The tubing is then just pushed over the barbs to join it to the next bank of valves, and the end valve in the run is capped off with a plug.
 I routed my two fill tubes at the other end where I kept a gallon of distilled water and where I could easily get to them just lifting a small floorboard.
 All connections and pipes should obviously be free of kinks and tight bends.

 METHOD OF OPERATION.